The Meaning of Sri Ramanasramam

 Yogamayaji assisted her husband in the founding of Arunachala Ashram and serving visitors and devotees.
 Though living in the West for over forty years she was totally untouched by the extravagances of the American culture, always remaining a simple and pure villager, performing the traditional practices passed down to her through an ancient and rich culture.

 In her last days she demonstrated more vigor and strength than in previous years.
 Her sudden demise surprised all, except, perhaps, Yogamayaji herself.
 The night of her passing she told her daughter-in-law (Hena) that she would shortly leave for the other world.
 No one actually believed her, but as the night progressed into early morning her physical strength drastically waned.
 She asked her daughter-in-law to forgive her for any trouble she may have caused.
 She lay on her bed, raised her joined palms upward and over her head, repeated Bhagavan's name and was absorbed in Him.
-At that moment she lifted into the padmasana posture, as is the custom in her village.
+At that moment she was lifted into the padmasana posture, as is the custom in her village.

 Yogamayaji's simple and noble life, and her act of leaving this life, will always be remembered by her friends and the devotees of Arunachala Ashram.